vankeisb/b-watch/README.md

 # Build / Test

 Project uses yarn workspaces.
 A convenience script can be used to build everything :

     ./build.sh

+> following instructions will use the `bwatch.sample.jcon` file, so you'll need to set `GITHUB_TOKEN` to a valid github token.
+You can use another file with the `--builds` option.

 Start the daemon :